carsonicator/docs-invenio-rdm/docs/extensions/custom.md

 ...
 ```

-It's all set, run your instance with the cli and you will have your new features available!
+It's all set!
+Run your instance with the CLI and your new features will be available!

 ``` bash
 invenio-cli run